Alternative data: 360° view of companies and professionals

-The price of alternative data varies depending on the user and the use case; however, according to Institutional Investor, alternative data ranges from 25,000 USD all the way up to 500,000 USD.
-In addition to purchasing third-party alternative data, companies should build an alternative data team responsible for managing and storing the data.
+The price varies depending on the user and the use case; however, according to Institutional Investor, it ranges from 25,000 USD all the way up to 500,000 USD.
+In addition to purchasing third-party alternative data, companies should build a data experts' team responsible for managing and storing the data.

 Who uses alternative data?

-The most common alternative data users include VCs, hedge funds, private equity firms, corporations, SaaS companies, and analysts.
+The most common users include VCs, hedge funds, private equity firms, corporations, SaaS companies, and analysts.

 How is alternative data used?

-In finance, alternative data is used to discover valuable business insights and generate business opportunities.
-More specifically, businesses and investors leverage alternative datasets for predicting buying behavior, conducting market research, boosting lead generation, and fueling data-driven recruitment.
+In finance, it is used to discover valuable business insights and generate business opportunities.
+More specifically, businesses and investors leverage alternative datasets to conduct predictive analytics and anticipate buying behavior, handle market research, boost lead generation, and fuel data-driven recruitment.

 How are hedge funds using alternative data?

-With the recent advancements in AI technology hedge funds are primarily utilizing alternative data to enhance their investment intelligence and generate business opportunities.
+With the recent advancements in AI technology hedge funds are primarily utilizing the data to enhance their investment intelligence and generate business opportunities.

 What is alternative data analytics?